aniket-jha-byte/Movie-website/README.md

-# Created a movie website - Tmdb99
+# Created a movie website - Tmdb
 In this website user select their favourite movie which goes and store in their favorurites accoring to movie genre I have added sorting feature on based of rating and popularity and pagination User can search movie and can delete movie from their favourties